project-chip/connectedhomeip/examples/ota-requestor-app/mbed/README.md

 ## Testing

-The provider application is required to transfer image file to OTA reuqestor.
+The provider application is required to transfer image file to OTA requestor.
 Mbed example is compatible with Linux version of OTA provider example.
 Read the [OTAProvider](../../ota-provider-app/linux/README.md) to see how to build and run the OTA provider.